 Fiction – paperback; Faber and Faber; 176 pages; 2000.

-First published in 1974, John McGahern revised The Leavetaking, his third novel, a decade later because he thought it “lacked that distance, that inner formality or calm, that all writing, no matter what it is attempting, must possess”.
-The result is a tautly written novel composed of two halves, each radically different to the other.
+John McGahern’s third novel, The Leavetaking, was first published in 1974.
+The Irish author revised it a decade later because he thought it “lacked that distance, that inner formality or calm, that all writing, no matter what it is attempting, must possess”.
+The result is a tautly written story composed of two halves, each radically different to the other.

 While this book is infused with a deep melancholia it is nowhere near as dark as his previous two offerings, The Barracks and The Dark.
 Given that McGahern himself faced dismissal as a teacher under similar circumstances I am surprised at the restraint shown here; there’s no malice, no anger, just a quiet understated calm.